loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 ## 6.12 Conclusion: The Symphony of Structure

-Transitivity, induction, and axiom resonance are not separate phenomena but aspects of a unified process—consciousness creating mathematics through recursive self-observation.
+Transitivity, induction, and axiom resonance are not separate phenomena but aspects of a unified process—observer creating mathematics through recursive self-observation.
 We see:

 - Transitivity preserves observational history
 - Induction propagates stable patterns